-For a general calculation, you can figure that one ounce of hair by weight will produce about 60-70 yards of wool by length.
+Every dog’s hair is different and yield can vary a lot.
+This is one of the main reasons why we require a sample before proceeding to an order.
+For a general calculation, you can figure that one ounce of hair by weight will produce about 60-70 yards of yarn by length.
 That’s definitely more than one brushing, but it’s still enough to make something beautiful!

 If you do, I envy you. (!)
 Some groomers, but not all, will collect the hair they brush out for you.
 Ask in advance.
-If your dog has a skin condition, it is best to bathe the dog before brushing; excessive skin flakes render the hair unusable.
-It’s also helpful if they sweep up the hair for you before clipping your dog’s nails.
+If your dog has a skin condition, it is best to bathe the dog and dry thoroughly before brushing; excessive skin flakes render the hair unusable.
+It’s also helpful if they collect the hair for you before clipping your dog’s nails.
 It’s not fun trying to remove nail clippings from hair.

 What if I vacuum up my dog’s hair?
 Can you use that?

 Not for spinning.
 Only hair that is harvested with a brush, comb or rake should be used.
 Furminators and shedding blades have sharp edges that damage hair shafts.
 They work by scraping the hair and creating a static charge that make the loose hair come out faster.
 It’s very efficient for removing hair, but the hair is really unsuitable for spinning.
 Yarn spun from hair that has been “furminated” feels very brittle and scratchy.